groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - `** Not signed`: The file is not signed and could not be verified

-the blue button at the top of the verification logs allow to switch between a mode or `all logs` are visible or a mode or that `errors only` are visible.
+the blue button at the top of the verification logs allow to switch between a mode where `all logs` are visible or a mode or that `errors only` are visible.
 This will allow you to quickly identify the files that had problems.